Ukraine: Thousands flee Russian war, humanitarian crisis | DW | 25.02.2022

 Many Ukrainians woke up on Friday away from their home as they fled a Russian invasion.

-The UN has reported that at least 100,000 people have been displaced by the war.
-The UNHCR said as many as 5 million people could be displaced by the war.
-The first Ukrainian refugees started to arrive in Romania, Hungary and Poland.
+The UN has reported that at least 100,000 people have been displaced by the war, and predicted the number could rise as high as 4 million.
+The first Ukrainian refugees have started to arrive in Romania, Hungary and Poland.
 Some of them spent the night at a train station in neighboring Poland, where reception centers were being hastily set up.

 More people were trying to flee from Kyiv to western Ukraine "with whatever they are able to carry," DW correspondent Fanny Facsar said from Ukraine.